-DSL training is very unlikely to take place whilst there remains a threat of the COVID 19 virus.
+Face to Face DSL training is very unlikely to take place whilst there remains a threat of the COVID 19 virus.
+Plymouth CAST Schools should use the online SSS Suite of Safeguarding training as required.

 For the period COVID-19 measures are in place, a DSL (or deputy) who has been trained will continue to be classed as a trained DSL (or deputy) even if they miss their refresher training.